Entry Requirements for arrivals from the UK

 Online health forms for entering Spain & returning home

-There is an ‘air corridor’ in place between Spain and parts of the UK (England, Wales and Northern Ireland), so anyone entering Spain, and returning to those countries within the UK will need to provide information for contact tracing purposes at their point of entry (airport/ferry port etc).
+Anyone entering Spain, and returning to the UK will need to provide information for contact tracing purposes at their point of entry (airport/ferry port etc).

 ENTERING SPAIN (HEALTH FORM)